TejasCThakare/Low_Light_Image_Enhancement/README.md

 # L2.5: Retinex-Based Low-Light Image Enhancement

-L2.5 is a full-fidelity low-light enhancement model combining architectural insights from KinD++, MIRNet, and Zero-DCE++.
-It performs Retinex-style decomposition, illumination enhancement, and realistic fusion with perceptual and statistical losses.
-Built for real-world use on LOL-v1 and LOL-v2 datasets.
+L2.5 is a complete low-light image enhancement model inspired by techniques from KinD++, MIRNet, and Zero-DCE++.
+It uses a Retinex-style decomposition to separate reflectance and illumination, enhances the illumination using a deep attention-based network, and fuses the components back into a visually improved image.
+This model is trained and evaluated on the LOL-v1 dataset.

-The goal of this project is to provide high-quality enhancement with realistic tone, structure preservation, and minimal visual artifacts.
+The design focuses on natural-looking results with improved brightness, color consistency, and structural clarity.

 ---